byui-cit/learning-modules/modules/js/organizing-modules/ponder1.md

 ## Preparation

-Make sure you read through the Prepare section for this topic.
-You will also need your editor open with some html and JS code.
+It is recommended to review [Introduction to Libraries with ES Modules](../prepare1) before you start.
+You will also need your editor open with some HTML and JS code.
 This is the finished code from the Ponder section of the [Objects module](../../objects).
 Create two files: `modules.html` and `modules.js`, then copy paste the code below into them.

-### html
+### HTML

 ```html
 <!-- modules.html -->